 You may be able to search for SAP Note #1025361 to get the download location for the most recent version.
 Make sure the architecture for the SAP NetWeaver library (32-bit or 64-bit) matches your Power BI Desktop installation, then install all files included in the SAP NetWeaver RFC SDK according to the SAP Note.

 The Get Data dialog includes an entry for SAP Business Warehouse Server in the Database category.

 The SAP BW Connector preview in Power BI Desktop lets users import data from their SAP Business Warehouse Server cubes.
+You can also use DirectQuery with the SAP BW Connector.
 You must specify a Server, System Number and Client ID to establish the connection.

 You can also specify two additional Advanced options: Language code, and a custom MDX statement to run against the specified server.

 If no MDX statement was specified you are presented with the Navigator window, which displays the list of cubes available in the server, the option to drill down and select items from the available cubes, including dimensions and measures.
 Power BI exposes queries and cubes exposed by the BW Open Analysis Interface OLAP BAPIs.

 When you select one or more items from the server, a preview of the output table is created, based on their selection.